-A recent survey revealed that 67% of users reported that they have contacted a company for support via social media.
-It seems obvious that the role of social media in customer service is growing as people spend more time on social platforms.
-This trend is called social media customer service.
+New research indicates that 67% of users reported that they have contacted a company for support via social media.
+It is becoming clear that the role of social media in customer service is growing as people spend more time on social platforms.
+This phenomenon is called social media customer service.

-Social media customer service means offering consumer support via social media channels to connect with customers where they are most likely to be found.
-Social media customer service takes advantage of the instant feedback mechanism of social media channels to realize the benefits of easy brand accessibility and engaging customer-business social interactions.
+Social media customer service is the proactive approach of providing consumer support through social media channels to connect with customers where they are most likely to be found.
+Social media customer service takes advantage of the easy feedback mechanism of social media channels to realize the benefits of easy brand accessibility and engaging company-customer social interactions.
 The concept has grown so popular that according to Forrester almost 80% of customers use social media to interact with brands.

 Consumers are willing to pay 17% more to do business with brands that have great customer service reputations

 With customer service expectations skyrocketing and users looking for seamless experiences that span the retail outlet to their social media timeline, the onus is on businesses to know how to listen and respond to their customers.

 Answering a social media complaint can increase customer advocacy by as much as 25%, effectively improving a brand’s reputation.
 Moreover, it also helps businesses cut down on costs because resolving an issue on social media is 83% cheaper than call center interactions.

 How can your company ensure outstanding social customer support?
 If you’re looking for a few fresh ways to provide superior customer support on your social media channels, this guide is for you.
 We'll explore best practices on how brands can offer exceptional customer service via social media to build better relationships with consumers and consequently increase their consumer lifetime value.

 5 tips to provide exceptional social media customer service

 - Set social media support guidelines

 - Monitor your brand mentions (and common misspellings)